eriatlovj/The-Tech-Academy-Basic-C-Sharp-Projects/README.md

 # The-Tech-Academy-Basic-C-Sharp-Projects

- The Tech Academy Basic C-Sharp Projects
+These are the basic drills/exercises that I completed during the Tech Academy C# Course.